 Immigration from Europe accounts for much of the population growth, since the difference between Danish birth and death rates are fairly low.

 Land Area A little over 43095 square kilometers (we are metric here.
-For those non-metic people, that is 16,634 square miles.
-More about it in the following geography guide.
+For those non-metric people, that is 16,634 square miles.

 National Organization Member of United Nations, European Union, North Atlantic Treaty Organization , Schengen, International Money Fund, Organization for Security and Co-operation in Europe , Organization for Economic Development , World Trade Organization (UN, EU, NATO, IMF, OSCE, OEC, WTO)